OpenDocCN/geeksforgeeks-c-cpp-zh/docs/bidirectional-iterators-in-cpp.md

     ```cpp
     A++   // Using post increment operator
-    ++A   // Using pre increment operator
+    ++ A   // Using pre increment operator

     ```